afnansyed/TV-show-navigator/backend/database-structure.md

 - "Follower" : INTEGER : user id of the user who is the follower in a follower-followee relationship
 - "Followee" : INTEGER : user id of the user who is being following in a follower-followee relationship
 ## WatchingStatus
-userID-showID are composite primary key
+userID-showID are unique (composite PRIMARY KEY, replace on conflict)
 - "userID" : INTEGER : number matching the rowid for that user in table: User, column: "rowid"
 - "showID : TEXT : string id matching the id for the tv series, found in table: Series, column: "tconst"
 - "status" : INTEGER : number corresponding to enum for watching status